vvasuki/english/pause-heavy-verse/hindu/sthAneshvaraH/pANDitya/seeker-types.md

 Guruji, were can I find your biodata?
 Do you think you can liberate me?
 Can I take a selfie with you?

+## Can I ask
+Some ask me: how are you doing?
+I say fine, and they say: can I ask you a question?
+And other times, they simply send me a message: can I ask you a question?
+And I say yes.
+This way, I never have to write one extra word but have already answered their question.